-- When the 1st Aiders are on the scene and no longer need your assistance please make your way back to the pit area.
+- When help is on the scene and no longer need your assistance please make your way back to the pit area.

 - DO NOT stop on track when there is a crash – ALWAYS pull off to stop unless protecting a rider on the ground from oncoming traffic.

 - Wash hands before meals

 - Take appropriate rest breaks during the day.
 If at any time you feel ill / tired / in pain please advise me immediately and we will decide how to proceed.